smoothstepdesign/Multisite-Language-Switcher/integration-snippets-and-examples.md

 ---
 layout: page
-title: Integration, snippets and examples
+title: Integration, snippets & examples
 ---

 Most people are likely to use the widget provided by the **Multisite Language Switcher**.
 But the dynamic sidebars are not always the best place for the output of the plugin.